 - There is no fee for this trip.

-- This trip is open to all Bachelor of Education students regardless of your program, route, or year of study.
+- This trip is recommended to students taking EDUC 530 however it is open to all Bachelor of Education students regardless of your program, route, or year of study.

 - Participants will be required to complete an Informed Consent Waiver before attending the trip.

 - Registration and the trip waiver must be completed by Wednesday, September 30, 2020.

 - Participants must bring gear appropriate for the weather and environment (e.g., walking/light hiking gear)